-And, thankfully, you don’t need to be Amazon in order to get personalization right.
+And, thankfully, you don’t need to be Amazon in order to get web personalization right.

-There are a few strategies a retailer can work toward today in order to help them go toe-to-toe with the best in the business tomorrow… (P.S.
-If you’re looking for a book about Amazon, be sure to check out our free book: The Chronicles of a Personalization Giant.)
+There are a few strategies a retailer can work toward today to help them go toe-to-toe with the best in the business tomorrow… (P.S.
+If you’re looking for a book about how Amazon tailors its customer experience, be sure to check out: The Chronicles of a Personalization Giant.)

 Communicate Personalized Real-Time Messages

-Fostering a personal connection in your offering boils down to communicating the right message, based on the each customer’s unique needs and expectations.
-This can be done by dynamically displaying incentivized notifications and overlays based on first and third party data retailers collecting on each shopper.
+Fostering a personal connection in your offering boils down to communicating the right message based on each customer’s unique needs and expectations.
+This can be done by dynamically displaying incentivized notifications and overlays based on first and third-party data retailers collect on each shopper.